-Medical Reasons Dogs May Stink
+Medical Reasons Dogs May Smell

-“Secondary skin infections are usually things that we normally live with happily,” Campbell says, “but something went wrong that caused overgrowth.”
+“Secondary skin infections are usually things that we normally live with happily,” Dr. Campbell says, “but something went wrong that caused overgrowth.”
 Malassezia yeast and staphylococcus pseudintermedius bacteria can overgrow on dogs, causing skin issues and odors.
 Look for:

-What Not to Do
+What to Do if Your Dog Smells

 - Hydrogen peroxide (especially inside dogs’ ears)